-Generally, this analysis found the sector to be in a relatively stable financial position with low default risk.
-Firms in the industry maintain healthy credit scores and reasonable levels of debt relative to assets.
-The report did note that despite a generally healthy financial outlook, intrinsic market volatility due to exogenous factors (e.g., geopolitical unrest) and supply and demand shocks poses an ongoing threat to stability.
+Generally, this analysis found the sector to be financially stable and able to pay off short-term obligations, though some subsectors experienced declining profitability and increased risk in recent years.
+Overall, financial ratios indicate healthy financial performance, despite an overall decrease in the total value of shipments and receipts for services in the sector.
 The report also notes that firms generally remain liable for environmental compliance obligations under Chapter 11 debt restructuring.
 Sections 101(5) and 1141(d) of the Bankruptcy Code only provide for a discharge of monetary rights to payment and not for compliance obligations where the Federal government has not sought the payment of money.
-This may serve to temper the impact to the Fund of potential future volatility.